lymichelle21/Flixster_Movies/README.md

 Describe any challenges encountered while building the app.
 - Implementing rounded edges
 - Adding image to details page
+- Almost lost all files but managed to recover them 🎉

 ## Open-source libraries used